Drug Solubility Guide 2026: Essential Formulas & Charts

 Challenges and Solutions

+While solubility formulas and charts are indispensable, challenges do arise.
 Many promising drug candidates fail or require significant reformulation because of poor or unpredictable solubility.
-Some compounds show erratic dissolution behavior, pH-dependent solubility, polymorphic changes, or precipitation after dilution in biological fluids.
+Some compounds show erratic dissolution behavior, pH-dependent solubility shifts, polymorphic changes, or precipitation after dilution in biological fluids.

 • Particle-size reduction or micronization